Demand resilience for teams that need visibility without channel theater

 SEOQEN sells packages with a defined scope and artifact set.
 The MVP does not use hourly-rate positioning.

-• Structured page briefs for the first cluster
+• Core buying pages for the first offer

 Fit